 Cognitive psychology is the branch of psychology.
-It studies mental processes including how people think, perceive, remember and learn.
-As part of the larger field of cognitive science, this branch of psychology is related to other disciplines including neuroscience, philosophy and linguistics.
+Moreover, it studies mental processes including how people think, perceive, remember and learn.
+However, as part of the larger field of cognitive science, this branch of psychology is related to other disciplines including neuroscience, philosophy and linguistics.

-The core focus of cognitive psychology is on how people acquire, process and store information.
-Cognitive psychology is concerned with internal mental states.
+Although, its core focus is on how people acquire, process and store information.
+It is concerned with internal mental states.
 And it uses scientific research methods to study mental processes.